 Tennis elbow can occur with a wide range of activities—not just tennis.
 A hard hit of the ball, a too-tight grip on the racket or on the handle of an axe, bike bar, rowing machine—a seemingly infinite number of causes—can all cause an overstretching of the tissue.
 This sudden lengthening may lead to micro- or macro-tears of the crosslinks that bind the fibers together, or even to the fibers themselves.

 Then the interesting part begins.
 With normal activities, these small tears occur all the time.
 The body responds with increased blood flow.
-Stem cells migrate to the site of the injury, where specialized repair cells take away the torn fibers and initiate the repair process, laying down new collagen.
+Progenitor cells from stem cells migrate to the site of the injury, where specialized repair cells take away the torn fibers and initiate the repair process, laying down new collagen.
 When done in an orderly fashion, the tissue is restored to normal and no scarring occurs.
 And when these micro-tears occur in muscle fibers—from weightlifting, for example—the muscle heals with thicker fibers, leading to muscle building.

 In the case of tennis elbow, however, something goes wrong.
-There appears to be not enough stimuli to tell the body to recruit stem cells and initiate the normal healing response.
+There appears to be not enough stimuli to tell the body to activate stem cells and initiate the normal healing response.
 The tearing away from the insertion on the bone at the elbow releases the tension in the fibers just enough to permit the degradation process to run amok.
 The torn tissue just lies there and slowly degrades.
 The chemical by-products of this degradation lead to the stimulation of pain neurons.
 If allowed to continue, cell death and permanent collagen fiber degeneration can occur.

 The classic treatment for tennis elbow—cortisone injections —actually makes the problem worse, though it relieves the pain in 50% of the cases.
 Cortisone inhibits cell metabolism, further shutting down the healing response.
 But it relieves pain by reducing the inflammatory agents at the site of the injury.

-Soft tissue massage to the damaged area breaks down scar tissue and stimulates the production of more collagen through a combination of cell stimulation and collagen fiber cycling.
+Soft-tissue massage to the damaged area breaks down scar tissue and stimulates the production of more collagen through a combination of cell stimulation and collagen fiber cycling.
 New collagen is laid down at the site of the injury.
 If careful stress is applied (in the form of gentle exercises); the collagen fibers line up along the lines of stress, leading to healthy healing of the tissue.
 If the joint is immobilized, however, scarring is more likely to form—with weakened tissue as a result.

 Tennis elbow, if not cured immediately after it appears, has a nasty habit of becoming chronic and painful.
 Attacking it early and often to prevent the death of the tendon tissue may be the best approach.
 It is always much easier to cure the injured then resurrect the dead.